Stop the Pioneer Trail/I-95 Interchange in Florida

 Raise funds for a legal challenge and outreach efforts to stop a harmful interchange project in FL.

-raised by 40 people
+raised by 42 people

 $30,000 goal

-The Problem: Tens of Millions of Dollars of federal money from a stimulus bill from last year are being used to revive a once-dead, ecologically-devastating, and widely-unpopular project known as the I-95 Interchange/Pioneer Trail project, located in east central Florida next to New Smyrna Beach.
+The Problem: Tens of Millions of Dollars of federal money from a federal stimulus bill are being used to revive a once-dead, ecologically-devastating, and widely-unpopular project known as the I-95 Interchange/Pioneer Trail project, located in east central Florida next to New Smyrna Beach.
 If built, this project will destroy: 1) dozens of acres of wetlands directly and many thousands indirectly, 2) habitat for endangered species, 3) an area already designated as "A-listed" for future conservation land acquisition, and 4) a watershed (Spruce Creek) already severely impaired and over-developed, likely violating several federal laws, including scrub jay and manatee protection.
 It will also cut off the only undeveloped animal corridor to the Doris Leeper Spruce Creek Preserve to the northeast.
-Transportation experts have also said this interchange is unneeded and will not improve traffic, and the money ($70+ million) can rightfully be used elsewhere, including to preserve the land instead, for less than a third the cost!
+Transportation experts have also said this interchange is unneeded and will not improve traffic, and the money ($80+ million) can rightfully be used elsewhere, including to preserve the land instead, for less than a third the cost!

 The Ask: Ultimately, we request that all state and federal agencies (SJRWMD, FDEP, DOT, FHWA, EPA, etc.) deny permits needed for this project to proceed, and strip all federal funding for it (jurisdiction which they have as the project affects a federal highway near navigable waters).
 This will not only protect this sensitive ecological basin and the quality of life of people living there, but also limit future harm to endangered species as nearby development sprawl will be less likely without the improvident interchange access.

-Why your Donation is Needed: Despite hundreds of comments in opposition already, these agencies have not rescinded the project, and most likely the only way to stop it is with a legal challenge, which will cost tens of thousands of dollars.
+Why your Donation is Needed: Despite hundreds of comments in opposition already, these agencies have not rescinded the project, and most likely the only way to stop it is with our legal challenge, which will cost tens of thousands of dollars.
 But we have a good case according to environmental attorneys, if we can raise the funds.
 So please donate, spread the word, and please volunteer if you can.
 Thanks for your support!

 A personal fundraiser by